hbjcr/mars_docs/README.md

 **4. SSH Login Without Password**

 Make sure you execute these commands using your **root** account.
-You will have to repeat these instructions in all of your MARS hosts except from your first cluster server.
-Execute the following command and press ENTER on each prompt
+You will have to repeat these instructions in all of your MARS hosts except from your Node A. Execute the following command and press ENTER on each prompt

 ```
 ssh-keygen